phenax/fp-collections-rs/README.md

-# collections
+# fp-collections
-A collections library for rust
+A functional collections library for rust